 Cellophane bags of truffles, tied with a complimenting ribbon, add an extra wow factor.

 Lastly, don’t panic.
 Relax, enjoy yourself and your Mum will too.
-If you can’t bake then buy the cakes.
+And, if you can’t bake then buy the cakes.
 Afternoon Tea on Sunday 26th March is about celebrating Mother’s.
 Your Mum, important female figures in your life, will be thrilled and honored that you took the time to celebrate them, with Steamer Trading helping you to Host Mother’s Day Afternoon Tea.

 I hope that you have enjoyed Steamer Trading Host Mother’s Day Afternoon Tea, here are some recipes you may also enjoy:

-Whatever you make, bake and create to celebrate Mother’s Day, have fun enjoying you feast.
+So, whatever you make, bake and create to celebrate Mother’s Day, have fun enjoying you feast.